Skyost/ThatLatexLib/README.md

   you want a PDF.
 * Extract and convert your `tikzpicture` images from your LaTeX documents.
 * Automatically compresses your SVG files using SVGO.
+* Render transformed HTML math elements using Katex (can easily be configured).

 ## Use cases